 Link the chlorinator cell with the power supply; however, the power cord must not be plugged into the outlet yet.

 The chlorinator is what will convert your hot tub into a salt water alternative as chlorinator releases recommended chlorine level into the water.
-Now it is the time for you to place the chlorinator into that part of your tub that is deepest.
+Now it is the time for you to place the chlorinator into the deepest part of your tub.
 This is how the sanitizer will be distributed evenly.